 More recently, Elizabeth and I co-chaired the Digital Impact Conference in NYC for PRSA and that's where the picture above was taken.

-11:26 – Albrycht talks about why blogs are important for communication professionals.
+11:26 – Albrycht talks about why blogs are important for PR consultants.

 12:21 – Albrycht discusses her initial interest in blogs: “…this is something you can use to have a personal voice…”